siqueira76/dorlog-dev/replit.md

 # Overview

-DorLog is a Progressive Web App (PWA) for health management, specializing in pain tracking, medication management, and healthcare provider coordination.
-It offers a mobile-first, light-mode interface with Firebase authentication and Firestore data storage.
-Key capabilities include comprehensive pain and crisis episode tracking, medication and doctor management with CRUD operations, and dynamic daily health quizzes.
-The application also features automated professional HTML report generation and deployment, designed for seamless sharing with healthcare providers.
-DorLog aims to empower users in managing their health data and facilitate better communication with their medical teams.
+DorLog is a Progressive Web App (PWA) designed for comprehensive health management.
+It enables users to track pain, manage medications, and coordinate with healthcare providers.
+Key features include detailed tracking of pain and crisis episodes, full CRUD operations for medication and doctor management, dynamic daily health quizzes, and automated generation of professional HTML reports for easy sharing with medical professionals.
+The primary goal is to empower users in managing their health data and enhance communication with their healthcare teams.

 # User Preferences